cgay/lsp-mode/docs/page/adding-new-language.md

   '(...
     (python-mode . "python")
     ...))
-;; if you are adding the support for your language server in separate repo use ;; (add-to-list 'lsp-language-id-configuration '(python-mode . "python"))
+;; if you are adding support for your language server in a separate repo use ;; (add-to-list 'lsp-language-id-configuration '(python-mode . "python"))

 (lsp-register-client